mathigon/textbooks/content/codes/content.md

 One year later, the inventor [Samuel Morse](bio:morse) developed an even better version of the telegraph, together with his assistant Alfred Vail.

-Pressing a button at one ond of the telegraph line closes an electronic circuit.
+Pressing a button at one end of the telegraph line closes an electronic circuit.
 This means that current is flowing, which triggers a buzzing sound at the other end of the telegraph line.

 ::: column(width=320)